Counts per minute: Count rates versus disintegration rates

 Graphic showing relationships between radioactivity and detected ionizing radiation.

-Hand-held large area alpha scintillation probe under calibration using a plate source in close proximity to the detector.
+Hand-held large area alpha scintillation probe under calibration using a plate source near to the detector.

 Disintegrations per minute (dpm) and disintegrations per second (dps) are measures of the activity of the source of radioactivity.
 The SI unit of radioactivity, the becquerel (Bq), is equivalent to one disintegration per second.
 This unit should not be confused with cps, which is the number of counts received by an instrument from the source.
 The quantity dps (dpm) is the number of atoms that have decayed in one second (one minute), not the number of atoms that have been measured as decayed.

 The efficiency of the radiation detector and its relative position to the source of radiation must be accounted for when relating cpm to dpm.
 This is known as the counting efficiency.
 The factors affecting counting efficiency are shown in the accompanying diagram.